evanc7007/RatioThink/README.md

   it launches, the failure can be reported as a timeout rather than a clear "couldn't start" — the engine-error indicator still appears either way.
   [Fixed in a later build](https://github.com/shsym/RatioThink/pull/36).
-- **A reply can lose its last words if saving fails.** If storage errors out exactly as a streamed answer finishes, the saved copy may drop its final chunk (you'll see an error).
-  Re-generate the reply.

 ## Repo layout